 Even if a student scores full marks in an easier shift, their percentile might be lower after normalization.

 This process significantly reduces the number of students hitting the 100 percentile mark.
+This can apply to 2026 exam cycle as well.

 4- Time Limit + High number of Questions

 In CUETexam 2025, students had to answer 50 out of 50 questions in 1 hour, unlike any internal choice offered in 2024.
+The same pattern is expected to followed in 2026 also.

 5- Only NCERT Isn’t Enough Anymore